If you're a smartphone user, you're probably wondering: how much data do you need?

 So how much data might you use each month?
 Well, according to Broadband Choices, one hour of web browsing typically takes up between 10 and 25 MB of data.
 However, I've done a little testing myself, and have revealed that I personally consume about 1 MB of data per minute on average, mainly using Reddit, which contains links to various sites, gifs, images, and more.
 I've avoided video sites like YouTube, as these sites tend to consume more data.
 It's apparent that some sites use more data than others due to a myriad of factors.
 For example, a news site like CNN may contain videos which would drain your data.

-To back this analysis, certain major carriers like T-Mobile have provided approximate data usage amounts for each activity.
+To back this analysis, certain mobile providers like T-Mobile have provided approximate data usage amounts for each activity.
 For web browsing purposes, each page takes up, on average, 942 KB, which is close to 1 MB, so for simplicity's sake, let's round up to 1 MB.
 If you take about a minute per page, you would end up with an average data amount usage of 60 MB per hour.
-If you only browse the Internet for an hour per day, you will use about 1,800 MB of data.
+If you only browse the internet for an hour per day, you will use about 1,800 MB of data.
 Translate that to GB, and you have 1.8 GB used per month.

-Pro Tip for Reducing Data: If you're using a browser like Chrome, you can rely on the data compression feature.
+Pro Tip: If you're using a browser like Chrome, you can rely on the data compression feature.
 Open up Chrome and tap on "Settings"; from there, scroll to the bottom and press "Enable Data Saver."

 Email is another online behavior that doesn't require much in the way of data usage, especially if you are only reading messages and responding to said messages with only text.
 However, if you upload and attach files like videos and pictures to the email, more data will be consumed.